"Divine Potatoes" - Recipe for Indian style dish

 Add the red onion prepared earlier.

-Add a little salt and a little turmeric.
+Add a little salt and 1/2 teaspoon turmeric.

 Cover, and reduce heat.